 Next, place the cubes into the bowl and let them soak for one hour.
 After an hour, take the Rockwool out.
 They can maintain the correct water-to-air ratio, so it is important not to squeeze the cubes.
 Like regular starter cubes, Rockwool usually comes with holes already in them.
 If not, make one that is a quarter-inch deep.
 Carefully insert a seed and push them to the bottom.
 Cover the top of the hole and wait.
 The young seedlings finish germination in an average of three days.

 Rockwool comes with a few advantages.
 One is that the cubes are cheap and easy to find.
 They can hold plenty of moisture, and you do not have to worry about mold.
 Not to mention, they are convenient to use.

 However, the Rockwool method also has some drawbacks.
 The material does not break down since it is not a natural substance.
 As a result, the cubes are not an eco-friendly option.
 Rockwool has poor germination rates, and it comes with a high pH level.
 The material also can affect your health.
 The Environmental Protection Agency found that the fibers in Rockwool can irritate the skin, eyes, nose, and throat.
 You may experience a sore throat or cough.

 Growers will find that different methods work best for them.
 When it comes down to it, germinating cannabis seeds in water is the best way to go about it.
 You can get the taproot to emerge in hard and older seeds.
 Overall, putting water into a glass is cost-effective compared to buying starter cubes.

-The plant should have a root length of 1.5-2.5 centimeters to avoid dying.
+The plant should have a root length of 1.5 to 2.5 cm (0.6 to 1 inch) to avoid dying.
 Some young cannabis plants are delicate, so growers often plant them indoors first.
 Of course, you can move them outside at the end.
 Like with germination, planting requires plenty of patience.